Ginger cat mascot holding a tiny blue-glowing character figurine on its paw

 For readers who want the full Rive rigging walkthrough, the 2D Avatar SDK complete guide covers every state machine configuration in detail.

-MascotBot Blueprint Access — Rive file tutorials and ready-made source files for lip sync state machines
+Mascotbot Blueprint Access — Rive file tutorials and ready-made source files for lip sync state machines

-Step 4 -- Integrate with MascotBot SDK
+Step 4 -- Integrate with Mascotbot SDK

 This is the core technical step: bringing your animated mascot to life on a website using the avatar SDK.